srijrao/last-opened/README.md

 ### The timestamps will update automatically

-- **date_last_opened** updates when you first open a note in the current Obsidian session
+- `last_opened` updates when you first open a note in the current Obsidian session
-- **date_last_closed** updates when you close the last tab of a note or close Obsidian
+- `last_closed` updates when you close the last tab of a note or close Obsidian

 ### Accurate timestamp recording

 The plugin tracks opening times for all notes, even those without YAML keys.
-This ensures that when you later decide to add tracking keys to a note you opened earlier, the `date_last_opened` will reflect the actual time you opened it, not when you ran the command.
+This ensures that when you later decide to add tracking keys to a note you opened earlier, the `last_opened` value will reflect the actual time you opened it, not when you ran the command.

 **Example scenario:**
 1. At 2:00 PM: You open "My Note.md" (no YAML keys yet)
 2. At 2:05 PM: You decide to add tracking, run "Add last-opened and last-closed keys"
-3. Result: `date_last_opened` shows 2:00 PM (when you actually opened it), `date_last_closed` shows 2:05 PM (when you ran the command)
+3. Result: `last_opened` shows 2:00 PM (when you actually opened it), `last_closed` shows 2:05 PM (when you ran the command)

 ---